andmatand/vector-paint/README.md

 #### Loading
 To load a previously saved drawing, drag and drop the file onto the window using your OS's file manager UI.

+Alternately, you may run the program with a command-line argument which is interpreted as a filename to load.
+The file must be inside the save directory, and the path must be relative to that folder.